-- Share your testimony with at least three other Christians who will see if you are clear in your presentation. - Be prepared to share your testimony again during the next training session or during this seminar. - Prayerfully make a plan that will result in sharing your testimony with two non-Christian friends or existing contacts within the next two weeks.
+• Share your testimony with at least three other Christians who will see if you are clear in your presentation.
+Write down the names of the people you will practice with here: • Share your testimony with two non-Christian friends or existing contacts within the next week.
 Ask God to prepare "divine appointments" for you to share your testimony (perhaps without advance warning) within the next four weeks.
+Write down the names of the people you will pray for and share with here: